w3c/cogai/demos/nlp/knowledge-based-nlp.md

    <summary>Here are a few resources for further reading:</summary>

 * [Wikipedia article on common sense reasoning](https://en.m.wikipedia.org/wiki/Commonsense_reasoning), which they defined as a human-like ability to make presumptions about the type and essence of ordinary situations humans encounter every day.
 These assumptions include judgments about the nature of physical objects, taxonomic properties, and peoples' intentions.
 A device that exhibits commonsense reasoning might be capable of drawing conclusions that are similar to humans' folk psychology (humans' innate ability to reason about people's behavior and intentions) and naive physics (humans' natural understanding of the physical world).
+* [ACL 2020 Commonsensae Tutorial](https://homes.cs.washington.edu/~msap/acl2020-commonsense/) which provides a survey of work on applying language models such as BERT and GPT-3 to commonsense, noting that language models mostly pick up lexical cues, and that no model actually solves commonsense reasoning to date.
+Language models lack an understanding of some of the most basic physical properties of the world.
+* [WebChild](http://gerard.demelo.org/papers/csk-webchild.pdf), automatically constructed commonsense knowledgebase extracted by crawling web text collections, using semisupervised learning to classify word senses according to WordNet senses.
+* [ATOMIC](https://arxiv.org/abs/1811.00146) knowledgebase describing cause and effect of everyday situations.
+ATOMIC focuses on inferential knowledge organized as typed if-then relations with variables (e.g., "if X pays Y a compliment, then Y will likely return the compliment").
 * [WordNet](https://wordnet.princeton.edu) which is a lexicon that includes a limited taxonomy of word senses.
 * [COCA](https://www.english-corpora.org/coca/), a corpus of contemporary American English including word stems and part of speech tags
 * [BNC](http://www.natcorp.ox.ac.uk), a corpus of contemporary British English including word stems and part of speech tags